Siobhan is Chair of the South West Regional Advisory Committee for the NIHR Research for Patient Benefit Programme.

-Siobhan is an Associate Professor (Reader) in Medical Statistics and Clinical Trials at the Peninsula Schools of Medicine & Dentistry.
-She leads the medical statistics group at Plymouth University and is the Director of the Peninsula Clinical Trials Unit.
+Siobhan is Professor of Medical Statistics & Clinical Trials, Director of Exeter CTU at University of Exeter.
+Also Associate Professor (Reader) in Medical Statistics and Clinical Trials at the Peninsula Schools of Medicine & Dentistry.
+She remains to have links with the medical statistics group at Plymouth University and is the Director of the Peninsula Clinical Trials Unit.
 She has nearly 20 years’ experience in health-related research.

 She trained in statistics at the University of Glasgow and began her research career working in dental research as a Research Statistician, then Senior Research Statistician at the University of Glasgow Dental School.
 She joined Plymouth University as a Lecturer in Health Statistics in 2007 and was promoted to Associate Professor in Health Statistics (Senior Lecturer) in 2012.
 Siobhan is a fellow of the Royal Statistical Society and has retained Chartered Statistician status since 2004 and been a Chartered Scientist since 2009.